zargaripour/realPNL/README.md

 *and it will update automaticly...*
 <br/><br/>
 ## Donation
-*If you're happy for getting more profits, you can make me happy too ;)*
-*I shared my script with you. if you want, you can share your happiness with me instead ;)*
+*I shared my code with you for free.
+If you want, you can share your happiness with me in return ;)*
 ```
 BTC  (BTC)   Address: 1KA7m2KAwJmnKcrEig34aM8jorH6iEYZ3q
 ```